ImperialCollegeLondon/spear-tools/README.md

 DATASET=2               # 1 to 4.
 SESSION='10'            # 1 to 9 for Train, 10 to 12 for Dev, 13 to 15 for Eval.
 Select '' for all session of current Dev.
 MINUTE='00'             # 00 to 30 (depends on the current session). '' for all minutes of current session.
-METRICS='MBSTOI SDR'    # Choose to compute a subset of metrics (ex:'SDR ISR').
-By default '' to run all.
 PROCESSING='baseline'   # Name of desired processing. 'baseline' by default REFERENCE='passthrough' # Name of desired reference enhancement. 'passthrough' by default.